Practice at the Highest Level of Nursing

 Requirements

 The curriculum is organized around three components: Systematic Evaluation of Practice, Leadership/Policy, and Clinical Practice.
-Requirements are met through a combination of coursework, a scholarly project, and supervised clinical hours.

-Post-BS Option
+Post-BSN Option

-The Post-BS option requires a minimum of 71 credits (68 in program plan plus 3-credit graduate statistics requirement).
-Nurses who have a non-APN master’s degree in nursing are considered Post-BS students.
-They are able to waive up to 18 credits based on previous graduate coursework.
+Students with a non-APRN master’s degree in nursing are considered post-BSN students.
+They can waive up to 18 credits based on previous graduate coursework.

 Three-year and four-year program options are available.